Pomax/are-we-flying/docs/index.md

 Finally, we're still missing something that lets us edit a waypoint.
 We can click-drag them to move them on the map but we still need UI for:

-1. changing the elevation
+1. changing the elevation,
-2. duplicating a waypoint
+2. duplicating a waypoint,
 3. making a waypoint the current target, and
 4. removing a waypoint.

-And if you remember the `addWaypoint` function in our `waypoint-overlay.js`, it has

 So let's make a little modal that then let's make sure we can also edit and/or remove waypoints, by adding some code that gives us an edit modal when we click on waypoints.
 And edit to our `waypoint-overlay.js`: